Aristasia: History, beliefs and practices

 Precursors to the Aristasians appear to have come together in the Oxford area in the 1960s or 1970s.
-Race MoChridhe writes that the Aristasians grew out of a syncretic religious group called the Madrians that formed around 1973.
+Grace writes that the Aristasians grew out of a syncretic religious group called the Madrians that formed around 1973.
 The Madrians were influenced by the Traditionalism of René Guénon and Ananda Coomaraswamy, but also by a variety of other ideological and religious traditions: "pre-Vatican II Roman Catholic Marian devotion, imported currents of bhakti-oriented Hindu Shaktism, feminist-aligned Wicca, and lesbian separatist discourse."

 Sedgwick writes that the "Aristasia" name was adopted in the 1980s.
 In 1995 Martindale told reporters that the name was "a feminine version of the Greek Aristos, meaning the best."
 Following Guénon, the Aristasians believed that modernity was irredeemably corrupt.
 This was coupled with a belief (influenced by Marija Gimbutas) in ancient matriarchy; Aristasians believed that in the past society was governed by "spiritual and qualitative" female attributes, while in modernity it is governed by inferior "material and quantitative" male values.

 Corporal punishment (spanking and caning) was another element of Aristasia's mythos, leading to media attention in the mid-1990s.
 In 1995 Martindale published a "Female Disciplinary Manual" (released by The Wildfire Club, Aristasia's publishing arm), appearing at media events in period dress.
 Reporters drew connections with BDSM, which Martindale denied, telling The Guardian that Aristasian discipline was not sexual: "Discipline is not chained to fleshy gross things.
 It can be an inner feeling, very uplifting.
 Enlightening."
 The Guardian also noted that antisemitic literature and letters from British National Party leader John Tyndall had been found at the house occupied by Martindale and the Silver Sisterhood in Ireland after they left in 1992.
 In one letter, Tyndall wrote, "I admire and respect what you are doing to the point of fascination."
 Martindale told the paper that she had no interest in fascism, democracy, or "any masculine political movement".